bantoinese83/Amora/README.md

 ### Authentication & Data Protection

-- **PIN Authentication**: Secure 4-digit PIN for application access
+- **Email + PIN Authentication**: Secure authentication with email and 4-6 digit PIN
-- **Local Storage Encryption**: Session data encrypted and stored locally in the browser
+- **bcrypt Hashing**: PINs are hashed using bcrypt (10 rounds) before storage
+- **Production Database**: All data persisted in Neon PostgreSQL with SSL/TLS encryption
+- **Session Management**: User sessions stored securely in database with automatic cleanup
 - **No Sensitive Data Exposure**: API keys and secrets never exposed in frontend code
 - **PCI Compliance**: Stripe handles all payment processing with PCI-DSS compliance